What is an SR-22? An explainer

 • Other serious offenses, such as a hit and run and reckless driving

-How do I get an SR-22?
+How do I obtain an SR-22?

-Major insurance carriers who offer SR-22s:
+Major car insurance companies that offer SR-22s:

 • AAA